intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 Query-based metrics collection for Level Zero is described [here](./LevelZero.md).

 ## Build and Run
-Since Intel(R) Metrics Discovery Application Programming Interface library is loaded dynamically at runtime, there is no need in any special build/run options.
+Since Intel(R) Metrics Discovery Application Programming Interface library is loaded dynamically at runtime, there is no need for any special build/run options.
 Just make sure Intel(R) Metrics Discovery Application Programming Interface library can be found correctly:
 ```sh
 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path_to_libigdmd.so> ./<application>
 ```